 How Credit Card import works in Expensify

 There are 3 ways a user can connect a credit card to Expensify:

-- Request a commercial card feed from their bank
+- Request a Visa, Mastercard, or Amex commercial card feed from your bank

-The easiest way to figure out if Expensify has a direct connection to your bank is to head to Settings > Account > Credit Card Import and click Import Card/Bank, or Settings > Domain Control > Company Cards for company cards.
+The easiest way to figure out if Expensify has a direct connection to your bank is to head to Settings > Account > Credit Card Import and click Import Card/Bank, or Settings > Domain > Company Cards for company cards.

 If your bank shows up in the search box, choose that option and follow the prompts.
-If the search returns "No results" your bank is supported via spreadsheet import, which you can learn more about here.
+If the search returns "No results" your bank is supported via our our company card or personal card spreadsheet import method.

 When the card is imported, Expensify will import 30-90 days worth of historical transactions to your account.
 That’s based on your bank's discretion when you first connect an account/card.
 This also includes reconnecting any card on a new/updated connection.
 Any historical expenses beyond the date range allowed by your bank can be imported using our company card or personal card spreadsheet import method..

 Your credit card transactions should import to Expensify once they’re posted, this usually takes 1-3 business days between the point of purchase and when the transactions are imported into Expensify.

-Note: if you are seeing a longer delay, you can update your card manually via the web app by navigating to Settings > Account > Credit Card Import, or Domain Control > Company Cards for company cards and selecting "Update”.
+Note: if you are seeing a longer delay, you can update your card manually via the web app by navigating to Settings > Account > Credit Card Import, or Domain > Company Cards for company cards and selecting "Update”.

 Receipts and card transactions, how do they merge?